 I'm repeating this because it's a simple concept, so vitally important to growth, and yet so many businesses are acquisition focused, while at the same time they let valued customers slip away..

-Not only is retention a super food for growth, it's also more expensive to acquire new customers, than it is to keep your existing customers.
+Not only is retention the super food for growth, it's also cheaper to keep your existing customers than to acquire new customers.

 According to KISSMetrics it can cost "7x more to acquire new customers" Think about that for a moment.
 “It costs 7 times more to acquire a customer than it does to retain one” and yet so many companies focus more on acquisition than customer retention.

 Given that fact, then love your existing customer, because it may be that customer retention is the single best use of your resources.
 (Maybe I should stop writing this post and go talk to some of our own customers?!)

 Still not convinced?
 Then consider impact of customer retention on profits.

 How Customer Retention impacts Profitability

 If you are focused on profit, Customer Retention will boost your profits.
 According to research by Bain&Co, just a 5% improvement in your retention can boost your profits by anywhere from 25% to 125%.